 The project sites are densely populated urban residential areas having domestic animals (street dogs, cats, rats, lizards and worms etc.) only.
-Following trees are present in the CoI of the project:
+Furthermore, there is a minimal tree cover of native species in and around the project area.
+The trees in the project area are mostly present in the adjoining graveyard and are not expected to be removed/ disturbed.
+The trees include Shisham, Phulai, Neem, Peepal etc. Furthermore, the shrub prosopis juliflora can also be seen there.